-The annual meeting of the Altar Guild will take place after the 10 o'clock service on All Saints' Day, Nov.
+The annual meeting of the Aftar Gund will take place after the 10 o'clock service on All Saints' Day, Nov.
 1.

 On All Souls' Day, Nov.
-3, there will be a Requiem celebra-

-tion of the Holy Communion at 7:30 and 10 a.m.
+3, there will be a Requiem celebration of the Holy Communion at 7:30 and 10 a. m.

 The turkey dinner of the Women's Guild will be held in the Guild Hall on Thursday, Nov.
 13. The tickets are limited to 300, at \$1.50 each.
-It is advisable to purchase tickets immediately, since over 50 people were disappointed last year by waiting too long.
+It is advisable to purchase tickets immediately since over 50 people were disappointed last year by waitately, since over 50 people were disappointed last year by waiting too long.

 The Annual Fair of the Women's Guild will take place on Dec.
 4 and 5, just in time to do Christmas shopping at home in election day, at 8 p. m.
-On Thursday, Oct.
-23, a conference for boys was held in the Guild Hall, preceded by a service and supper.
-Some 50 boys of high school age were present representing some ten parishes.
-The Rev. B. I. Bell, D.D., president of St. Stephen's College, addressed the meeting on the subject of the ministry as a vocation.

-The Confirmation classes for children meet on Thursdays at 4:30 p. m.; for adults on Tuesdays, with the exception of
+The Confirmation classes for children meet on Thursdays at 4:30 p. m.; for adults on Tuesdays, with the exception of election day, at 8 p. m.